chanzuckerberg/single-cell-curation/schema/4.0.0/schema.md

 ---

 When a dataset is uploaded, CELLxGENE Discover MUST automatically add the `schema_version` key and its value to `uns`.
-If `schema_version` is already defined, then its value MUST be overwritten.

 ### schema_version